 Why do research as an undergraduate?

 Students who do scientific research as undergraduates say it changes their lives.
 They get to be discoverers of scientific information rather than consumers.
-It makes them more competitive when applying to graduate and professional schools.
+It makes them more competitive when applying to jobs or graduate and professional schools.
 But most of all, they join the ranks of scientists, seekers of knowledge following a centuries-old intellectual tradition.
 You can view some past biology student projects at UNI Scholarworks.